kjartanhr/vardisplay.js/README.md

 # vardisplay.js

+_**Notice**: this project is currently in development and does not contain all the features intended to be added.
+Feel free to add your own features, report bugs and suggest new features.
+That being said if you only need basic functionality it should be fine to use the beta version._

 ## What is it
 Display JavaScript variable names in HTML easily by typing `{{variableName}}`.
 No need for getElementById functions.
 You can even access objects and arrays with dot notation or bracket notation.